 2. Better change processes to align on value

 Your IT and business operations will not need to change rapidly to enable new technology because capabilities can be added or removed with the adoption of composable commerce.

 This means multidisciplinary ‘fusion’ teams can be built over time to adjust governance practices, improve business alignment and create enterprise communities.

 Composable commerce replaces out-of-the-box solutions with built-in flexibility that supports the addition of new components or products as customer demands change.

 This function provides a responsive solution that enables your technology to quickly adapt to strategic business shifts so that you can scale quickly.

-What an Ideal Solution Looks Like
+What an Ideal Solution Looks Like with Composable Commerce

-The most important driver for growth in digital commerce is B2B marketplaces – Digital Commerce 360’s 2022 Global Online Marketplaces Database found that consumer spending through platforms of the big three –Taobao, Tmall and Amazon – alone represented an astonishing 41% of online retail around the world in 2021.
+The most important driver for growth in Digital Commerce is B2B marketplaces – Digital Commerce 360’s 2022 Global Online Marketplaces Database found that consumer spending through platforms of the big three –Taobao, Tmall and Amazon – alone represented an astonishing 41% of online retail around the world in 2021.
 To extend their revenue reach, retailers need to develop marketplaces as part of their channel strategy.